 MYTHS ABOUT TREATMENT

-Myth #1: Dentures will affect my everyday life
+Myth #1: Dentures or full teeth replacement will affect my everyday life

 Truth: Dentures are custom-made to be flattering, well-fitting and comfortable to wear to maintain your life quality.
 Any dental appliance will initially feel quite different, especially if this is your first denture, but this will diminish as the mouth adjusts.